-- 15.1 There shall be no interference by the Union with the Employers' right to operate efficiently and to change methods of work and to utilize labor-saving devices. - 15.2 With regard to the local agreements, it is agreed that any provisions of this Coast Agreement supersede local agreements, and that any provisions of the local agreements which said Labor Relations Committees shall be comprised of 3 or more representatives designated by the Union and 3 or more representatives designated by the Employers.
+17.11 The parties shall establish and maintain, during the life of this Agreement, a Joint Labor Relations Committee for each port or area affected by this Agreement.
+Each of said Labor Relations Committees shall be comprised of 3 or more representatives designated by the Union and 3 or more representatives designated by the Employers.
 Each side of the Committee shall have equal vote.

-- 17.12 The duties of the Joint Labor Relations Committee shall be: - 17.121 To be responsible for dispatching of workers. - 17.122 To exercise control of the registered lists of Walking Bosses/Foremen. - 17.123 To investigate and adjudicate all grievances and disputes according to the procedure outlined in this Section 17. - 17.124 To investigate and adjudicate any complaint against any Walking Boss/Foreman whose conduct on the job or in the dispatching hall causes disruption of normal harmony in the relationship of the parties hereto or the frustration and/ or violation of the provisions of the working or dispatching rules or of this Agreement.
-This application of this Section 17.124 shall not negate procedures for penalties as provided elsewhere in Section 17. - 17.13 The grievance procedure of this Agreement shall be the exclusive remedy with respect to any disputes arising between the Union or any person working under this Agreement or both, on the one hand, and the Association or any employer acting under this Agreement or both, on the other hand, and no other remedies shall be utilized by any person with respect to any dispute involving this Agreement until the grievance procedure has been exhausted.
+17.12 The duties of the Joint Labor Relations Committee shall be:

+17.121 To be responsible for dispatching of workers.

+17.122 To exercise control of the registered lists of Walking Bosses/Foremen.

+17.123 To investigate and adjudicate all grievances and disputes according to the procedure outlined in this Section 17.

+17.124 To investigate and adjudicate any complaint against any Walking Boss/Foreman whose conduct on the job or in the dispatching hall causes disruption of normal harmony in the relationship of the parties hereto or the frustration and/or violation of the provisions of the working or dispatching rules or of this Agreement.
+This application of this Section 17.124 shall not negate procedures for penalties as provided elsewhere in Section 17.

+17.13 The grievance procedure of this Agreement shall be the exclusive remedy with respect to any disputes arising between the Union or any person working under this Agreement or both, on the one hand, and the Association or any employer acting under this Agreement or both, on the other hand, and no other remedies shall be utilized by any person with respect to any dispute involving this Agreement until the grievance procedure has been exhausted.

-- 17.14 Pending investigation and adjudication of such disputes, work shall continue and be performed as provided in Section 11. - 17.2 Grievances arising on the job shall be processed in accordance with the following procedure: - 17.21 The grievance shall be discussed with the immediate Superintendent in charge of the operation. - 17.22 If the grievance is not settled as provided in Section 17.21, it shall be referred for determination to an official designated by the Union and to a representative designated by the employer. - 17.23 If the grievance is not settled in Sections 17.21 and 17.22 or does not arise on the job, it shall be referred to the Joint Labor Relations Committee which shall have the power and duty to investigate and adjudicate it. - 17.24 In the event that the Employer and Union members of any Joint Labor Relations Committee shall fail to agree upon any question before it, such question shall be immediately referred at the request of either party to the Area Arbitration Panel for decision. - 17.241 Area Arbitrators appointed by the parties to the ILWU-PMA Pacific Coast Longshore and Clerks' Agreement shall serve as Area Arbitrators for the purposes of this Agreement. - 17.242 Decisions of Area Arbitrators shall be final and conclusive except as provided in Section 17.25.
+17.14 Pending investigation and adjudication of such disputes, work shall continue and be performed as provided in Section 11.

+17.2 Grievances arising on the job shall be processed in accordance with the following procedure:

+17.21 The grievance shall be discussed with the immediate Superintendent in charge of the operation.

+17.22 If the grievance is not settled as provided in Section 17.21, it shall be referred for determination to an official designated by the Union and to a representative designated by the employer.

+17.23 If the grievance is not settled in Sections 17.21 and 17.22 or does not arise on the job, it shall be referred to the Joint Labor Relations Committee which shall have the power and duty to investigate and adjudicate it.

+17.24 In the event that the Employer and Union members of any Joint Labor Relations Committee shall fail to agree upon any question before it, such question shall be immediately referred at the request of either party to the Area Arbitration Panel for decision.

+17.241 Area Arbitrators and Area Arbitrator Panels appointed by the parties to the ILWU-PMA Pacific Coast Longshore and Clerks' Agreement shall serve as Area Arbitrators for the purposes of this Agreement.

+17.242 Decisions of Area Arbitrators or Area Arbitrator Panels shall be final and conclusive except as provided in Section 17.25.
 Pending an appeal, such decisions shall be observed.